peter-tackage/genetic-sound/README.md

 ### Elitism

-An individual is currently "elite" is they have a better than average fitness.
+An individual is currently "elite" if they have a better than average fitness.

 ## Crossover